Vietnam Adventure Tours & Travel, Trekking, Bird Watching, Cycling Tours

 The name Phylloscopus combines the Ancient Greek phullon meaning "leaf" and skopos meaning "seeker" (from skopeo, "to watch").

-The two-barred warbler (Phylloscopus plumbeitarsus) is a bird of the leaf warbler family (Phylloscopidae).
+The sulphur-breasted warbler (Phylloscopus ricketti) is a species of Old World warbler in the family Phylloscopidae.

 Leaf warblers are small insectivorous passerine birds belonging to the genus Phylloscopus.